tbardouille/meg-synergy/README.rst

 ===========

-This package combines all MEG open dataset (OMEGA, HCP, CAMCAN, MGH) in single framework
+This package combines all MEG open dataset (OMEGA, HCP, CAMCAN, MGH) in single framework.

 Description
 ===========

-A LONGER DESCRIPTION OF YOUR PROJECT GOES HERE...
+The aim of this project to provide common api to all open MEG resting data sets and provide tools based upon mne-python, mne-camcan and mne-hcp to seamlessly analyze these datasets.

 Note
 ====

-This project has been set up using PyScaffold 2.5.6.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.
+Please visit http://sheraz.mit.edu for updates.